-The Investment Manager was appointed under the terms of an agreement effective from 22 December 2017 between the ACD and the Investment Manager, as amended from time to time (the "Investment Management Agreement").
+The Investment Manager was appointed under the terms of an agreement between the ACD and the Investment Manager, as amended from time to time (the "Investment Management Agreement").

 Subject to appropriate controls imposed by the ACD, all relevant law and regulation, this Prospectus and the Instrument of Incorporation, the Investment Manager has discretion to take day to day investment decisions and to deal in investments in relation to the investment management of the Company, without prior reference to the ACD.